SimoCene/Optimal-Control-of-a-Vehicle/README.md

 # Optimal-Control-of-a-Vehicle
+Final exam of the course "Optimal Control" at the university of Bologna.
+Professor Notarstefano G. and toutor Sforni L.

 The objective of this project is to design the optimal control law of a fictitious bicycle.
-In order to absolve this tasks, the trajectories of the bicycle must be optimized through the Newton’s method algorithm.
+In order to absolve this task, the trajectories of the bicycle must be optimized through the Newton’s method algorithm.
 Then an optimal feedback controller has to be defined using the LQR (Linear Quadratic
 Regulator) algorithm.
-An additional constrain for the input control is added in order to simulate input saturation.
+An additional constraint for the input control is added in order to simulate input saturation.
 Finally, the bicycle movement will be shown in an animation.